Meet us at ShopTalk Europe, Booth L46

 Group Keywords Around a Parent Topic

-Keywords don’t exist in isolation — they’re part of broader topics.
-In the screenshot below, you can see how “best project management software” is a parent topic for related keywords like “free project management software” or “construction project management tools”:
+Keywords are usually part of broader topics.
+In the screenshot below, you can see how “project management software” is a parent topic for related keywords like “free project management software” and “construction project management tools”:

 Group Keywords